MaivinAI/usermanual/radar.md

 ### Ethernet Configuration

 The radar module streams the low-level radar data cube over an ethernet interface which is internally connected to the Raivin's `ethernet1` interface.
-The connection is managed as `network1` using the NetworkManager configuration available at `/etc/NetworkManager/system-connections/network1.nmconnection`.
+The connection is managed through the systemd network framework using the configuration file `/etc/systemd/network/ethernet1.network` along with the `ethernet1-master.service` systemd service which handles configuring the automotive ethernet PHY (1000Base-T1) as the connection master.
+The `ethernet1-master.service` should be enabled using `sudo systemctl enable ethernet1-master` if not already enabled.

 ```
-[connection]
-id=network1
-type=ethernet
-interface-name=ethernet1

-[ethernet]

-[ipv4]
-address1=192.168.11.17/24
-method=manual

-[ipv6]
-method=disabled

-[proxy]
+[Match]
+Name=ethernet1

+[Network]
+Address=192.168.11.17/24
 ```

 [radar]: https://www.smartmicro.com/automotive-radar/drvegrd-line#c20151